markuman/go-redis/README.md

 Rename or moving keys

     redisRename(R,'oldkeyname','newkeyname');
-    redisMove(R,'keyname',2); % Moves 'keyname' from the selected database to the 2nd database
+    redisMove(R,'keyname',2); % Moves 'keyname' from the selected database to the 3rd database

 To get the size of the database

     value = redisDBsize(R);

+Synchronously save the dataset to disk
+    reply = redisSave(R);

 With redisCommand you can use any command with redis.
 But the output is raw!
 So you have to parse the output by yourself (redis protocol)!
 You just want to use this for debugging.
 At least, you need two or three arguments (atm very limited)!